Understanding the Roles of Pension Fund Officials

 Asset managers

-The main objective of the pension fund is to grow investments
+The main objective of the pension fund is to grow investments within the limits of the investment mandates (the agreement between the fund and the individual asset managers).

-are not always able to manage the money in the pension fund.
+Trustees are not always able to manage the money in the pension fund.
+Therefore, the task of investing the member’s contributions is given to companies that invest on behalf of the fund.

-The investment policy should at a minimum include the
+The investment policy should include:

 The overall performance objectives for the pension fund;

-Specify the roles and responsibilities of the parties involved;
+Roles and responsibilities of the parties involved;

 How performance will be measured.